 The capacity of people on board: ship's company - 3,200; air wing - 2,480

 Armament: 2 x Mk 29 ESSM launcher, 2 x RIM-116 Rolling Airframe Missile, 3 x Phalanx CIWS

-Capacity of aircraft carried: 90 fixed-wing aircrafts and helicopters
+The capacity of aircraft carried: 90 fixed-wing aircraft and helicopters

 Asbestos Risk on the USS George H. W. Bush (CVN-77)

-The nuclear reactors, the shafts and the turbines provided by the Westinghouse Electric Company represented a source of asbestos exposure.
+The nuclear reactors, the shafts, and the turbines provided by the Westinghouse Electric Company represented a source of asbestos exposure.
 The enclosed spaces where these asbestos-containing products are found make the inhalation of fibers easy.
 Another risk was caused by the damage produced during the battles in which this aircraft carrier was involved.
-Also, the restoration of the ship was made following the norms existent then, which required a huge quantity of asbestos to insulate pipes, valves, turbines and any other elements that might catch fire when working at high temperatures.
+Also, the restoration of the ship was made following the norms that existed then, which required a huge quantity of asbestos to insulate pipes, valves, turbines, and any other elements that might catch fire when working at high temperatures.

 Have You Been Exposed to Asbestos on the USS George H.W.
 Bush (CVN-77)?

 If you served your country on the USS George H.W.
 Bush CVN-77, you are likely to have been exposed to asbestos.
 If you have an asbestos-related cancer diagnosis, we can help you file claims by connecting you with qualified attorneys.